sircam-html/nixos-conf/live-system/guides/nvidia-nixos-guide.md

 ## 📌 Context
 NVIDIA's **580 branch** is the final Long-Term Support (LTS) branch for **Pascal-architecture GPUs** (10-series).
 Standard NixOS updates (e.g., moving to version 26.05 or 27.05) will eventually point the "stable" driver package to version 590+, which officially drops support for these cards.

-This configuration uses the `mkDriver` function to "freeze" the driver version, ensuring your GPU continues to work regardless of system-wide updates.
+These configurations uses the `mkDriver` function to "freeze" the driver version, ensuring your GPU continues to work regardless of system-wide updates.

 ## 🛠️ Current Working Configuration
 Add this to your `configuration.nix`: